UBNanosatLab/openstartracker/README.md

 The ESA test should have a score of >70.
 If its worse than this, play around with exposure time (50ms is a good starting point)

-##### Python 3 support:
+##### Alternate Python Support:

-To enable python 3, you will need to edit 2 lines in two files:
+Python versioning is hard-coded in two places in the repo, modify accordingly:

 beast/Makefile: PYTHONHEADERS=...